 And we select the Large Box and continue with picking the monitors.

 We now want to pick the other items.

+However, we want to use a new box (logistic carrier).
 To do that, we must start to pick another item, as we need to access the “Other tasks” menu.
 In this case, we choose the keyboards.

 We go to “Other tasks” as we need to tell WMS we want a new logistic carrier.

 In WMS we force the use of a new logistic carrier by indicating the previous Logistic Unit is full and later on creating a new one.
 For now, we close the current one.